Near.

 Justice refuses distance

-when claim belongs near.
+when claim belongs close.

 Humanity often believes